 - Selected students will be identified through a lottery system.

-- Applications are accepted November of each year for the next school year.
+- Applications are accepted November-December each year.